Oleg Platonov: Biography

 Since 2003, Platonov's encyclopedia publishing center was transformed into the independent think tank 'Institute for the History of Russian Civilization' (short name 'Russian Institute'), whose goal is stated as research and dissemination of the ideas of Metropolitan Ioann of St Petersburg and Ladoga (né Ivan Snychev; 1927–1995) with Platonov as the Institute's Director General.

 In his work The History of the Russian People in the Twentieth Century, Platonov treats the February and October revolutions of 1917 as handiwork of Judæo-Masonic conspirators, the agents of the Entente and of the German Empire.
 Similarly, he regards the leaders of Ukrainian and Baltic independence movements as spies and German agents.

 Holocaust denial

-An article in the Journal of Historical Review of a special issue of Russky Vestnik promoting Holocaust denial describes Platonov's preface: